Runarok/Guides/Code Library/Academic/Campus Training 10 Days/misc/Examples/BubbleSort/README.md

 * 34 > 11 → swap → `[25, 12, 22, 11, 34, 64, 90]`
 * 34 < 64 → no swap

-✅ `64` is now in its final position.
+✅ Next largest element `64` is in its final position.

 ---